Note

 )

-This query would return the following document.
+This query returns the following result.

 {